JuliusWelzel/python_wc_guess/README.md

 # Women's World Cup Prediction

 This script uses statistical models to predict the scores of Women's World Cup matches based on historical data.
 It utilizes the `pandas`, `statsmodels`, and `rapidfuzz` libraries to load and analyze the data.
+## Setup

+Make sure you have [python](https://www.python.org/) >= 3.9 installed.
+Then run

+    python/python3 setup.py install

+to install the necessary packages.

 ## Usage